KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-jitsi by nomis6432](https://github.com/nomis6432/MMM-jitsi)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-JNV by michgue](https://github.com/michgue/MMM-JNV)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-JNV.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-JokeAPI by Kreshnik](https://github.com/Kreshnik/MMM-JokeAPI)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-jokes by pvyParts](https://github.com/pvyParts/MMM-jokes)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-jokes.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.